harrypmdev/forest-exploration/README.md

 **Introduction Information**

-- The game starts with introduction information being printed to the user.
+- Following the tutorial and board choices, the game starts with introduction information being printed to the user.
 The first area description is printed along with an extra line giving the context of the forest location of the game.
 - This starts the user off with some information to respond to rather than leaving them to find the look command themselves.